1.1 Activity Summary

 1.5 Align Key Staff Resources

-ActiveNav Cloud provides a lens to observe sensitive data within your organization, but users must make the assessment of whether data identified is appropriate to hold and if it is properly secured.
-You should identify key users within your organization that can provide expertise for the Business Units you have defined and provide them with information about your project, the ActiveNav Cloud project, and the role you will want them to perform.
+ActiveNav Cloud provides a lens to observe sensitive data within your organization, but users must assess whether data identified is appropriate to hold and if it is properly secured.
+You should identify key users within your organization that can provide expertise for the Business Units you have defined, and provide them with information about your project, the ActiveNav Cloud project, and the role you will want them to perform.

 Example